Estadio Santiago Bernabéu

 In 1964 the final tournament of the second European Nations' Cup (later European Championship) was played in Spain.
 The matches of the tournament (in "final four" format) were played at the Estadio Santiago Bernabéu and the Camp Nou in Barcelona.
 Madrid hosted one of the semi-finals and the final, both involving the Spanish team, who won their first European Championship title of the tournament.
 The Estadio Santiago Bernabéu is, moreover, the stadium in which the national team has played the most matches and has recorded the highest number of victories.

-The venue was also one of the arenas of the 1982 World Cup, hosting three second-leg matches and the final of the tournament, which saw the Italian national team beat Germany 3:1.
-The venue is also included in Spain's and Portugal's potential bid to host the 2030 World Cup.
+The venue was also one of the venues of the 1982 World Cup, hosting three second group stage matches and the final of the tournament, which saw the Italian national team beat Germany 3:1.
+In addition, the facility is being mentioned as a candidate to host the final of the 2030 World Cup, which Spain will co-host.

 The stadium has staged European Cup finals in 1957, 1969 and 1980, as well as the Champions League final in 2010, and has also hosted UEFA Cup final two-legged matches (1985, 1986) or the Intercontinental Cup (1960, 1964, 1966).
 In 2018, the Estadio Santiago Bernabéu was the venue of the return match of the Copa Libertadores two-legged final between River Plate and Boca Juniors (due to the tense situation and incidents that occurred before the match, it was decided to play it on a neutral ground).
 The stadium has also played host to the most Copa del Rey finals.